microsoft/X-Mem/README.md

 INSTALLATION
 ------------------------------------------------------------------------------------------------------------

-The only file that is needed to run on Windows is xmem-win.exe, and xmem-linux on GNU/Linux.
-It has no other dependencies aside from the system prerequisites listed above.
+The only file that is needed to run on Windows is the respective executable xmem-win-<ARCH>.exe on Windows, and xmem-linux-<ARCH> on GNU/Linux.
+It has no other dependencies aside from the pre-installed system prerequisites listed above.

 ------------------------------------------------------------------------------------------------------------
 USAGE